navikt/eux-rina-irsync/README.md

 ## change log

+* 6.2.13-RELEASE log4j bumped to 2.17.0

+To address the log4shell vulnerability.

 * 6.2.6-SNAPSHOT CAS Service ID tenant property

 Some changes in CAS cas.properties may cause RINA 2020 to expose a different CAS service URL, relative to te CAS Base URL.